wwevo/7dtd-chrani-server/README.md

 ### will it run?
 code-base is tested on
 * a16.4 100% vanilla server
-* a16.4 server with Coppi's + Botman-Bot.
+* a16.4 server with Coppi's + Botman-Bot (some command clashing, but it works)
 * tested on a local windows install and Coppi's
 * tested it with three instances of this bot connected to the same server by accident

 it survived a full day of running already. hasn't been tested on a larger server though, I have no idea what will happen when the server lags or simply has a lot of players on.

+the bot will stop working correctly if the server is reinitializing while the bot is running, like a restart for example.

 ## future
-I will try to get this thing modular as much as possible, always depending on my current python knowledge. the plan is to really only have to use the functions desired and leave out all others if you wish. if you just want it to say hello to new players it should only do things required to accomplish exactly that.
+I will try to get/keep this thing modular as much as possible, always depending on my current python knowledge. the plan is to really only have to use the functions desired and leave out all others if you wish. if you just want it to say hello to new players it should only do things required to accomplish exactly that

 I've started to refactor the hell out of the code to make it unit-testable. not there yet, but it's getting there.
+I still struggle to understand unit-testing.
 I have also started on getting the functions out of the loop, to allow for dynamic loading of required / desired functions -> this is almost done.
 I might need a more elegant way though

+the database fields have to be adjusted manually atm.
+I am looking for a way to make that modular as well, but it's low priority at this time

+the main goal of this bot is to make it a data provider for my 7dtd-chrani-panel, an online-map with special admin features.
+I ran into several walls trying to integrate the Botman-bot and failed in the end, wgich actually motivated me to start this bot :)

 since I am currently, effectively alone on this project, I have to work on all fronts at once. only way for me to do it without losing interest altogether :)